linsyking/messenger-manual/hello world.typ

 Global data won't be reset if users change the scene.

-- `globalTime` records the past frame number since the game started
+- `globalStartFrame` records the past frames number since the game started
+- `globalStartTime` records the past time since the game started, in milliseconds
-- `sceneStartTime` records the past frame number since this scene has started
+- `sceneStartFrame` records the past frames number since this scene started
+- `sceneStartTime` records the past time since this scene started, in milliseconds
-- `userdata` records the data that users set
+- `userdata` records the data that users set to save
 - `extraHTML` is used to render extra HTML tags.
 Be careful to use this
 - `windowVisibility` records whether users stay in this tab/window
-- `pressedKeys` records the keycodes that are pressed now
+- `pressedKeys` records the keycodes that are be pressed now
 - `pressedMouseButtons` records the mouse buttons that are pressed now
+- `volume` records the volume of the game
+- `currentScene` records the current scene name
+- `mousePos` records the mouse position, in virtual coordinate

 Now, run `make` to build the game, and use `elm reactor` or other static file hosting tools (If you use VS Code, you can try using the #link("https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer")[Live Server]), but *DO NOT* directly open the HTML file in the browser because assets won’t be loaded due to CORS.